mytusshar/auth-module/README.md

 * #### You are good to go.

-## Routes provided by I-Auth Module
+## Routes provided by IAM-Auth Module
- Following are the routes that are provided by I-Auth module which client application should use to get required response.
+ Following are the routes that are provided by IAM-Auth module which client application should use to get required response.

 ### 1. "Server_address"/auth:
    Whenever the user wants to login/register then request should be made to this route.